 Q: Will facilities be punished should they choose to not accept compostable plastic?

+It is optional whether a jurisdiction allows compostable plastics.
 A facility will not face enforcement if it chooses to not accept compostable plastic bags.

 Q: If plastic bags are accepted at organics facilities, do they have to be compostable or clear bags?